RedditRecs

 Reddit Icon

-Sacahari3l • about 1 month ago
+Sacahari3l • 6 months ago

 Sea To Summit Ether Light XR (XT is the old model, definitely go for the XR it's lighter, warmer and pack smaller) is a great all-rounder, one of the best actually when it comes to comfort-weigh-pack size ratio.
 Other good all-rounders are REI Helix and Zenbivy Ultralight Mattress, both of these has very similar comfort but are slightly heavier.
 If you seek ultimate comfort there would be there competitors: Zenbivy Flex Air Mattress, ThermaRest NeoLoft and Exped MegaMat Ultra.
 Each of these are basically best of the class, which one would be the best comes down to personal preferences as each of them using different baffle construction.